Mental representation: Problems for the unrestricted version

 When arguing against the unrestricted version of representationalism people will often bring up phenomenal mental states that appear to lack intentional content.
 The unrestricted version seeks to account for all phenomenal states.
 Thus, for it to be true, all states with phenomenal character must have intentional content to which that character is reduced.
 Phenomenal states without intentional content therefore serve as a counterexample to the unrestricted version.
 If the state has no intentional content its phenomenal character will not be reducible to that state's intentional content, for it has none to begin with.

 A common example of this kind of state are moods.
 Moods are states with phenomenal character that are generally thought to not be directed at anything in particular.
-Moods are thought to lack directedness, unlike emotions, which are typically thought to be directed at particular things e.g. you are mad at your sibling, you are afraid of a dangerous animal.
+Moods are thought to lack directedness, unlike emotions, which are typically thought to be directed at particular things.
 People conclude that because moods are undirected they are also nonintentional i.e. they lack intentionality or aboutness.
 Because they are not directed at anything they are not about anything.
 Because they lack intentionality they will lack any intentional content.
 Lacking intentional content their phenomenal character will not be reducible to intentional content, refuting the representational doctrine.

 Though emotions are typically considered as having directedness and intentionality this idea has also been called into question.
 One might point to emotions a person all of a sudden experiences that do not appear to be directed at or about anything in particular.
 Emotions elicited by listening to music are another potential example of undirected, nonintentional emotions.
 Emotions aroused in this way do not seem to necessarily be about anything, including the music that arouses them.